hariharen9/jobtrac/README.md

   <img src="https://ik.imagekit.io/halcyonweb/jt.png?updatedAt=1755524242386" alt="JobTrac Interface" width="900">
 </div>

-### 💡 **The Problem JT Solves**
+### 💡 The Problem It Solves

-**Traditional Job Search Reality:**
-- 📊 Scattered spreadsheets losing track of applications
-- 🤯 Interview anxiety from poor preparation
-- 📝 Company research buried in random notes
-- 🔄 Networking contacts forgotten in phone apps
-- 📈 Zero visibility into what's actually working

-**JobTrac Solution:**
-- 🎯 **Unified Command Center** - Everything in one strategic dashboard
-- 🚀 **Structured Preparation** - Transform anxiety into confidence
-- 💼 **Professional Intelligence** - Deep company & network insights
-- 📊 **Data-Driven Optimization** - Know what works, double down on success
+-   **From Scattered to Strategic:** Replaces messy spreadsheets, random notes, and forgotten contacts with a unified command center.
+-   **From Anxiety to Confidence:** A structured preparation suite turns interview jitters into confident execution.
+-   **From Guesswork to Insight:** Data-driven analytics show you what's working, so you can double down on success.

 ---

-## 🏆 **Core Features That Drive Results**
+## 🏆 Core Features

 <table>
 <tr>